 We do a lot of art work with paints and other messy materials, so if you do not want your child participating let the teachers know.

-A great way to learn about your child's day is to take time to read your child's Happy Gram.
-Each child has a clipboard with a Happy Gram sheet.
+A great way to learn about your child's day is to take time to read your child's "What in the World Happened Today" email.
 This is where we tell the parents about their child's day.
-Each Happy Gram contains a section that tells you what your child learned today, what time they napped, what time their bowel movements were, what they ate and it any items are needed.
+Each email contains a section that tells you what your child learned today, what time they napped, what time their bowel movements were, what they ate and it any items are needed.
 This is also a great communication tool for you to write any notes to the infant caregivers.
-So, please take the time to take them home, as we take the time to fill them out.

 Many new and exciting changes are occurring during your child's next 14 months.
 We do our best to take care and nurture each child.
 We feel that each child is a special and unique individual who needs to hear a variety of music and stories, water and textures to feel, areas to crawl and climb, comfort when they are sad and smiles when they are happy.
 We want to work with you to provide the best possible care for your bundle of job!